-Pulmonary rehabilitation may involve exercise, nutritional and psychological counseling, and training in the management of your disease.
+Pulmonary rehabilitation might involve exercise, nutritional and psychological counseling, and training in the management of your disease.
 Rehabilitation involves a team of doctors and specialists.
 The goal is to help you stay active.

-Surgery is of benefit for only a small percentage of COPD patients.
+Surgery is of benefit for only a small percentage of people with COPD.
 It is only used in severe cases.
 There are three types of surgery that can be used.

-When the walls of the air sacs are destroyed, large air spaces can form.
+When the walls of the air sacs in your lungs are destroyed, large air spaces can form.
 These are called bullae.
 These spaces can interfere with your breathing.
 In a bullectomy, the doctor removes some of these spaces.
-This can make your lungs function better.
+This can help your lungs function better.

 In this surgery, the doctor removes wedges of damaged lung tissue.
 This helps your lungs work better.
 This surgery involves many risks and is not always effective.
-Nevertheless, in some patients, it can improve breathing and quality of life.
+Nevertheless, in some, it can improve breathing and quality of life.

-In very severe cases, a damaged lung may be removed and replaced with a healthy lung from a deceased donor.
+In very severe cases, a damaged lung may be removed and replaced with a healthy lung from a donor.
 This surgery has many risks.
-You might develop an infection.
-Your body might reject the new lung.
+You might develop an infection or your body might reject the new lung.
 Either of these can be fatal.
 When the surgery is successful, it can improve your lung function and quality of life.